Frequently Asked Questions

 • Don’t overdo it.
 Many people, novice and experienced alike, commonly complain of tired and aching bodies; the result of believing that the harder the body is pushed the faster it will improve.
 In fact, the opposite is true.
 The more moderately you train, as long as you are increasing your heart rate adequately, the more quickly you will improve.

-Our goal is to create teams consisting of 15 Veterans.
-We have learned over the years that life sometimes gets in the way and although we may start the Pre-Deployment Phase with 15 Veterans, by the time the Deployment Phase starts, 1-3 Veterans may have to unfortunately withdraw from our program.
-Ideally, no less than 12 Veterans complete all phases of our program.
+Our goal is to create teams consisting of 12 Veterans.
 Keep in mind that the demand for our program exceeds the number of Veterans we can accept in a given year.
-That means if you are selected, you must be fully committed and do everything within your control to complete the entire program.
+That means if you are selected, you must be fully committed and do everything within your control to complete the entire program – all 3 Phases.

-Each night on the trail we sit around a campfire.
+As mentioned in Q13, we plan to have team campfire discussions each night (weather permitting).
 You will never be asked or forced to share your personal story, experience in the military, or challenges you are facing during this time or anytime for that matter.
 That said, it is our experience that the most healing takes place around the campfire.
+We really believe that we are Stronger Together and Together Unbroken.
+Our intent is to surround you with a connected, caring, community.
 Unbroken Spirit delivers learning, in large part, by discussing course and personal experiences.
-By considering the experience through group discussion before and after, you are more able to hold onto the value of each experience and take it home with you.
-Be prepared to share your perspective and gain insight from others on your expedition.
+Be prepared to share your thoughts, feelings, and perspective and also gain insight from others.
 You will be amazed at how many other Veterans on your team are dealing with the same challenges.

-Yes, if your dog falls under the ADA definition of service animal – Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.
-Please discuss this with Col. Peter Champagne at peter@unbrokenspirit.org
+We can discuss the pros and cons of bringing service dogs during your interview.
+Your dog must meet the ADA definition of service animal (service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities).

-This phase of training continues to build self-confidence and a sense of purpose in each Veteran so they can lead themselves effectively and serve as leaders in their family, community, and nation.
-Following one of our Guiding Principles−Leave No One Behind−each Veteran is assigned a Mentor to guide them through the Post-Deployment process.
+This phase of training continues to build your self-confidence and a sense of purpose so you can lead yourself, family or friends, and community effectively as a servant leader.
+Following one of our Guiding Principles−Leave No One Behind−you will be assigned a Mentor during this Phase of Training to guide you through the Post-Deployment process.

 We will expect you to work hard and turn in all your assignments on time.
 The reading and homework assignments are manageable and not overwhelming.
-They will take approximately three hours per week during the Pre-Deployment Phase.
+They will take approximately two to three hours every two weeks during the Pre-Deployment Phase.
 Keep in mind, you are investing in yourself and family.
-Our program requires a lot of self-reflection and we provide you with practical exercises to help you develop the skills needed for your journey.
+Our program requires a lot of self-reflection and we equip you with the skills needed for your journey.
 We will provide you with feedback for each assignment and you will find that one-on-one communication invaluable.
-You will participate in a total of 6 zoom seminars over a two month period so that will take up a total of 6 more hours of your time.
-Everything to keep you on track including the schedule, reading assignments, and homework will be provided to you in the course syllabus.
+You will be required to participate in a total of 6 online seminars in the evening at 7:00 PM EST over a three month period during Phase I. Everything to keep you on track including the schedule, reading assignments, and homework will be provided to you in the course syllabus.

 These seminars and assignments are mandatory and necessary in order for you to stay eligible to graduate from our program.
 Community Service.

-During the Deployment Phase you will miss 3 days of work (Wednesday, Thursday, and Friday).
-Many employers give Veterans this time off and some even still pay you for it.
+During the Deployment Phase you will normally miss 4 days of work if you are employed (Tuesday, Wednesday, Thursday, and Friday) depending on your travel plans.
+Many employers give Veterans this time off .
 We can provide proof of your enrollment if necessary.

-Finally, we will ask you to work with a Mentor that is assigned to you during your Post-Deployment Phase of training.
+Finally, we will ask you to work with the Mentor that is assigned to you during your Post-Deployment Phase of training.
 This person will be a resource to you and help further your development.
-During this phase we will ask you to conduct some kind of community service activity of your choosing and your mentor will assist you in planning the activity/event and ensure you have the resources you need to be successful.
+As mentioned in Q19, you will be required to attend three additional online team meetings during this phase of your training.
+During this phase we will also ask you to conduct some kind of community service activity of your choosing and your mentor will assist you in planning the activity/event and ensure you have the resources you need to be successful.

 Finding our way, together.